JAYARAJ2014/tf-express/README.md

 Because API Gateway doesn't intervene very much between the client and the backend Lambda function for the Lambda proxy integration, the client and the integrated Lambda function can adapt to changes in each other without breaking the existing integration setup of the API.
 To enable this, the client must follow application protocols enacted by the backend Lambda function.

 (There is no pipelines defined here.
 But we could use git hub actions, jenkins or azure devops)

+NOTE: This example has an issue with the API Gateway url is not public.
+We need to supply access keys to make it work